fredbi/gooseplus/examples/multi-lanes/README.md

 Proceed with 2 migration lanes: one processing fast running migrations, another one for long-running scripts.

-Use-case: usual migrations can proceed swiftly, so as to startup a deployed service quickly.
+Use-case: the usual migrations can proceed swiftly, so as to startup a deployed service quickly.

 However some data manipulations that we would like to keep under versioning may take some time (e.g. rebuild index, refresh materialized view, prepare bulk data initialization...).